skeolan/FireAndManeuver/Ruleset-FireAndManeuver.md

         * **Close**: Try to decrease the range to target.
         * **Maintain**: Try to hold the target at the current range.
         * **Withdraw**: Try to increase the range to target.
+    1. Note: a single Formation must not plot **Close** and **Withdraw** Maneuvers against different Maneuver Targets during a single Volley.
-1. All commanders scripts Fire Orders for each of their Formations in all three Volleys of the coming Exchange.
+1. All commanders plot Fire Orders for each of their Formations in all three Volleys of the coming Exchange.
     1. Designate as many Fire targets as desired, according to normal Full Thrust rules (i.e. limited by Fire Controls etc.)
-    1. Specify which weapons are firing at which target Formation.
+    1. For each Fire Control per Unit in a Formation:
+       1. Specify a target Formation if the FireCon is active, or "inactive" otherwise.
+       1. Specify all weapons assigned to the FireCon (Default is "all").
     1. Specify any weapons firing in PD mode instead.
     1. Specify any other special actions, system activations, etc.
     1. Ignore firing arcs for purposes of weapon targeting.
-1. No need to roll for initiative: Formations' scripted actions are resolved simultaneously in all Volley phases.
+1. No need to roll for initiative: Formations' plotted actions are resolved simultaneously in all Volley phases.

 ## Execute Volley 1. ##
 > Replaces Phases 3 through 15 of the Full Thrust Continuum Sequence of Play.